-During a player's turn his hero can perform 1 of these actions:
+During a hero's turn he can perform 1 of these actions (explained in detail later):

-Fight: attack an adjacent enemy with a hand-held weapon

-Shoot: attack with a missile weapon

-Cast a Spell

-Open a Door: a new room or passage section is immediately laid out behind it

-Close a Door

-Change a Worn Item: put on or take off a worn item from/to his backpack.

-Swap and Exchange Items: swap 'held' items to/from his backpack and exchange items with another hero

-Carry Another Hero: a heavy hero can pick-up a light hero and carry him
+- Fight: attack an adjacent enemy with a hand-held weapon - Shoot: attack with a missile weapon - Cast a Spell - Open a Door: a new room or passage section is immediately laid out behind it - Close a Door - Change a Worn Item: put on or take off a worn item from/to his backpack. - Swap and Exchange Items: swap 'held' items to/from his backpack and exchange items with another hero - Carry Another Hero: a heavy hero can pick-up a light hero and carry him

 These are the standard actions that can be taken each turn.
 Other books include other Specific Actions that can be taken at specific times.
-Foe example as crossing a rope bridge has special rules.
+For example, crossing a rope bridge has specific rules.